This vacuum comparison review is going to look at the Dyson V8 vs. V10 vacuums and put them to the test.

 Depending on the specific model that you select, that will determine which cleaning head your vacuum includes.

 - Direct Drive cleaning head: This is only offered on the V8, not the V10.
 It is best used for vacuuming carpeted floors and fine debris.
 Brush agitators spin and help release dirt and debris from deep within carpet fibers.

 - Fluffy cleaning head: This is a soft roller cleaning head, best used for vacuuming up large debris from hard floors.
-This cleaning head is available with the Dyson V8 or the V10 model.
+This cleaning head is available with the Absolute and Fluffy versions of the V8 and V10.

 Apart from the cleaning head differences, the V8 and V10 have the same included parts and accessories:

 - Charger: plugs the vacuum into a wall outlet to charge up before cleaning cycles

 - Docking station: attaches to the wall and allows you to hang up the Dyson while it charges

 - Extension wand: used for accessing high or hard-to-reach places as well as the upright portion when used as a stick vacuum